Written by Sarah Liz King

 Pushing yourself too hard for too long can have several consequences.
 Firstly, you increase your risk of injury because your muscles and bones don’t have adequate time to rest and recover.
 This may be due to the frequency of your exercise, or inadequate nutrition.

 However, the most apparent impact may be your mood.
 You might lose your temper more easily, experience irritability, have a ‘tired but wired’ feeling, or just feel depressed.
 These could all be signs that your body isn’t coping with the amount of physical stress (aka exercise) you’re putting it under.
+Being under fuelled is also a fast-track to negative mood or feeling 'hangry', check out our tips for eating for a good mood.

 Should I just stop exercising all together?